FabienArcellier/alfred-cli/docs/source/index.rst

 ======

 Alfred is an extensible building tool that can replace a Makefile or Fabric.

+Alfred offers the best of two worlds, shell and python.
+It is easy to automate tasks such as running a developer environment, running automated tests, publishing packages, running a continuous integration workflow, generating documentation, updating update of a database, ...

-Writing commands in python is done in a few minutes, even in the case of a mono-repository which contains several products.
+Writing commands is done in a few minutes, even in the case of a mono-repository which contains several products.

 .. toctree::
    :maxdepth: 1

    features
+   getting_started
+   installation
+   command_line
+   project

 Links
 -----